metalerk/shortify/README.md

 - **PostgreSQL**: Relational database for storing URL data.
 - **SQLAlchemy**: ORM for interacting with the PostgreSQL database.
 - **Docker**: For containerization of the app and running it in isolated environments.
+- **Prometheus**: For collecting metrics and monitoring application performance.

+### Prometheus Metrics

+**Prometheus** provides a robust and scalable way to monitor the application by collecting metrics such as request counts, latencies, and errors.
+It also integrates with visualization tools like Grafana to create insightful dashboards, ensuring that the service remains reliable and performant.

 ## Folder Structure